 One day the elephant saw the Bodhisatta and fell down at his feet, lamenting the misery of her present fate and begging him to convince the king to restore her former honor.
-He promised to try and went to the king that morning.
-He reminded the king of the great things the elephant had done and rebuked him for being selfish and insufficiently grateful.
+He promised to try, and went to the king that morning.
+The Bodhisatta reminded the king of the great things the elephant had done and rebuked him for being selfish and insufficiently grateful.
 Hearing this lecture, the king not only brought the elephant back to the palace, but also dedicated himself to giving alms and doing good deeds.

 In the Lifetime of the Buddha

 The elephant forced to haul dung was an earlier birth of a king’s elephant who was similarly respected and honored.
-Her stall was decorated with colored hangings and scented with perfumed oils and incense, she was fed the choicest foods, she was vividly adorned when going out, and had a golden pot set on her dunghill.
+Her stall was decorated with colored hangings and scented with perfumed oils and incense, she was fed the choicest foods, she was vividly adorned when going out, and she had a golden pot set on her dunghill.
 But when she grew old and could no longer work, she was released to the forest.

-Once morning the elephant saw the Buddha going to the city for alms and fell at his feet, begging him to get her honor restored by the king.
+One morning, the elephant saw the Buddha going to the city for alms and fell at his feet, begging him to get her honor restored by the king.
 The Buddha went straight to the palace and told the king it was wrong to revoke a servant’s honor.
 He reminded the king of the elephant’s merits and said he should show gratitude.
 Accepting the Buddha’s wisdom, the king brought her back to a comfortable life in the palace.